telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 Two facts have to be taken into account:

-* Environment variables for CLI parameters that work in a "flag" way (i.e. they are enabled or not, but doesn't have an actual value, such as `-fg`) can take the case-sensitive values `TRUE` (to enable the parameter) or `FALSE` (to disable it).
+* Environment variables for CLI parameters that work in a "flag" way (i.e. they are either enabled or not, but don't have an actual value - `-fg` is one of them) can take the case-sensitive values `TRUE` (to enable the parameter) or `FALSE` (to disable it).
 * In case of conflict (i.e. using at the same time the environment variable